The Town Council budgets a set amount each financial year to give as grant aid in support of local initiatives

 To find out more about obtaining a Council grant, read the grant policy document below and then return the application form and other required documents to the Town Clerk.

-The Town Council gives annual grants to the following organisations - Fleet Arts, Derbyshire Citizens Advice Bureau, Amber Valley Community Transport, Drop Inn, Belper North Mill Trust and Derbyshire Children's Holiday Centre.
+The Town Council gives annual grants to the following organisations - Fleet Arts, Derbyshire Citizens Advice Bureau, Derbyshire Community Transport, Belper North Mill Trust, Accessible Belper, Belper Street Angels and Derbyshire Children's Holiday Centre.

-From 2019 the Town Council will also give an annual grant to Accessible Belper and Belper Street Angels.
+From 2020 the Town Council will also give an annual grant to Derbyshire Unemployed Workers Centre, Belper Early Years and Blend.

 Non Monetary Assistance